5 ways to save for college this summer

 2. Summer jobs – For those of you with children old enough to earn a paycheck, summer is the perfect time to get them into the habit of saving.
 Work experience not only helps teenagers save additional money for college, but also helps them figure out the direction they want to take when its time to select courses.

-3. Volunteer work– Volunteer experience can often be just as rewarding as a paid part-time job, and looks great on a college admissions application and scholarship resume.
+3. Volunteer work – Volunteer experience can often be just as rewarding as a paid part-time job, and looks great on a college admissions application and scholarship resume.
 Many scholarships and grants actually list community service experience as a prerequisite, and most high schools require it for graduation.

 Teens who spend time volunteering for a worthy cause will build responsibility, learn new skills and help build a social and professional network.
-Ideally, they should focus on find something related to their interests or area of study.
+Ideally, they should focus on finding something related to their interests or area of study.
 TeenLife.com offers a great resource to help search for community service opportunities by location.

-5. Summer study abroad – A summer abroad can offer just as many benefits as a semester abroad, but is usually and more affordable.
+5. Summer study abroad – A summer abroad can offer just as many benefits as a semester abroad, but is usually more affordable.
 This type of program is ideal for students who can’t be away from campus during the regular school year due to athletic or academic commitments.
 It’s also a safer bet for those who receive institutional financial aid from their school because summer programs usually do not affect their required full-time enrollment status.
 Your child will be able to earn college credits while exploring a new culture and learning about a global economy, which is yet another excellent resume builder.
 You may even be able to use your 529 plans funds to pay for a summer abroad if the program is through an eligible institution

 A good place to start: